Mark 14.41-46, Matthew 26.45-50, Luke 22.47-48, John 18.1-3.

 So right after

-- Look, the Son of Man is getting handed over to sinful hands.
+- Look, the Son of Man is handed over to sinful hands.

 - 42 Get up so we can go: Here comes the one who sold me out.”

-- 43 Next, while Jesus was yet speaking, Judas Iscariot approached the Twelve.
+- 43 Next, while Jesus is still speaking,

 - 44 The one who handed over Jesus had given the crowd a signal,

-- 46 So the crowd laid their hands on Jesus and arrested him.
+- 46 So the crowd lays their hands on Jesus

-- and resting—and look, the hour has come near.
+- “Sleep and rest—look, the hour has come near.

-- The Son of Man is getting handed over to sinful hands.
+- The Son of Man is handed over to sinful hands.

 - 46 Get up so we can go: Here comes the one who sold me out.”

-- 47 While Jesus was yet speaking, look: Judas Iscariot, one of the Twelve, came.
+- Judas Iscariot, one of the Twelve, comes.

-- 48 The one who handed over Jesus gave them a sign,
+- 48 The one who handed over Jesus gives them a sign,

 - saying, “Whomever I might show affection to, is him.
 Grab him.”

-- He found them sleeping from the grief.
+- and finds them sleeping from the grief.

-- 46 Jesus told them, “Why are you asleep?
+- 46 Jesus tells them, “Why are you asleep?

 - Get up and pray, or else you might enter temptation!”

-- 47 While Jesus yet spoke, look: A crowd,
+- 47 While Jesus is still speaking, look:

-- and the one called Judas, one of the Twelve, leading them.
+- A crowd, and the one called Judas, one of the Twelve, leading them.

-- He went to Jesus to kiss him hello,
+- He goes to Jesus to kiss him hello,

-- 48 and Jesus told him, “Judas, to kiss the Son of Man, you turn him in.”
+- 48 and Jesus tells him, “Judas, to kiss the Son of Man, you turn him in.”

-John 18.1-3 KWL - 1 When he said this, Jesus with his students went over the Kidron ravine, where there was a garden.
+John 18.1-3 KWL - 1 When he said this, Jesus with his students go over the Kidron ravine,

 - 2 Judas Iscariot, who was selling him out, had known of the place,

-- because Jesus often gathered there with his students.
+- because Jesus often gathers with his students there.

-- came there with torches, lamps… and arms.
+- comes there with torches, lamps… and arms.

 Judas’s motivation.

-We don’t know, ’cause the scriptures don’t explicitly say, why Judas led the authorities to Jesus.
+The scriptures don’t explicitly say why Judas led the authorities to Jesus.
+So we don’t know.

 Most Christians recognize these “historical Jesus” theories are purely fictional farces.
 But every once in a while, one of us gets suckered by them, or uses ’em as an excuse to

-Anybody who says Judas was secretly a good guy, or just a seriously disappointed follower who went rogue, is clearly following their own favorite ideas instead of the scriptures. ’Cause they say this:
+Anybody who says Judas was secretly a good guy, or just a seriously disappointed follower who went rogue, is clearly following their own favorite ideas instead of the scriptures. ’Cause the scriptures say stuff like this:

 Luke 22.3 KJV - Then entered Satan into Judas surnamed Iscariot, being of the number of the twelve.